 So now we’ve seen that the Grayscale’s fixed formula yield good results.
 Let’s look at an image where this method fails.

 When a Fixed Conversion Fails

-Red and green can easily have similar brightness levels, despite being different colours.
+Red and green can easily have similar brightness levels, despite being different colors.
 This means they’ll yield almost identical grey values when converted to black-and-white.

-A good example is the well known Ishihara colour blindness test.
-If you have normal colour vision, the figure ‘8’ will be clearly visible in the colour image.
+A good example is the well known Ishihara color blindness test.
+If you have normal color vision, the figure ‘8’ will be clearly visible in the color image.
 But convert it to Grayscale using the fixed formula, and the reds and greens become indistinguishable.

 You can of course use the Channel selection trick for you Grayscale conversion and see the figure appear as shown below.